code4it-dev/c4it-hugo/content/article/2023/099-azure-app-configuration-refresh-config/index.md

   - Azure App Configuration
   - Configurations
 toc: true
-summary: "ASP.NET allows you to poll Azure App Configuration to always get the most updated values without restarting your applications.
-It's simple, but you have to think thoroughly."
+summary: ASP.NET allows you to poll Azure App Configuration to always get the most updated values without restarting your applications.
+It's simple, but you have to think thoroughly.
+images:
+  - /blog/azure-app-configuration-refresh-config/featuredImage.png
 ---

 In a previous article, we learned how to centralize configurations using Azure App Configuration, a service provided by Azure to share configurations in a secure way.
 Using Azure App Configuration, you'll be able to store the most critical configurations in a single place and apply them to one or more environments or projects.